winstonco/314-techfolio/essays/smart-questions.md

 _Obviously_ just posting homework questions is a no-no (though personally, I don’t think these people are really expecting an answer).

-Some of the points that I think were most important especially for asking good questions on Stack Overflow are 1) State facts.
+Some of the points that I think were most important especially for asking good questions on Stack Overflow are:

+1. State facts.
 Don’t assume things about your problem.

-2) Format your post, and find the section of code (or whatever) that is the root of your problem, if possible.
-3) “Describe the goal, not the step.”
+2. Format your post, and find the section of code (or whatever) that is the root of your problem, if possible.

+3. “Describe the goal, not the step.”
 You might think you know what a solution looks like, but yours might be makeshift or ill-informed.
 Instead, let the community guide you toward what the solution should look like.

 ### A bad question